 Fetal movements, also known as quickening or kicks, tell you your baby is developing properly.
 While you may begin to feel movement as early as week 20, by week 25 they become more pronounced.
 As you near your due date- approximately 36 weeks – the movements will slow down (source).

 You can even count the movements to know your baby is healthy.
 The American College of Obstetricians and Gynecologists recommends getting into a comfortable position when your baby is active, generally after meals.
 Then, count the number of times you feel your baby move or kick.
 You should feel at least ten movements within a two-hour period (source).

-If you don’t feel ten movements, don’t stress!
-Try again at another time.
-If you try a few times during a single day and don’t feel at least ten movements in two hours, call your doctor for a checkup.
+If you don’t feel at least ten movements in two hours, call your doctor for a checkup.

 2. Belly Measurements

 Grab the measuring tape and see how big your belly is growing.
 If you do it properly, you’ll be doing more than just measuring your belly; you will actually be measuring the height of your uterus.
-Follow these five steps to measure yourself at home (source):
+The uterus emerges from your pelvis at twelve weeks, so you can try this after that point.
+Follow these steps to measure yourself at home (source):